Shopify Theme Constraints with Liquid

 - structured data

-When debugging a theme issue, check whether it comes from the theme, an app, or the interaction between them.
+When debugging a theme issue, check whether it comes from the theme, an app or the interaction between them.
 Do not assume the Liquid files tell the whole story.

-Checkout Has Different Boundaries
+Checkout Has a Different Boundary

 Checkout customisation depends on the Shopify plan and platform capabilities available to the store.